HOW TO SAVE MONEY BUILDING A SAUNA – TOP 5 TIPS

 Our tip is to go second hand.
 By buying a second-hand sauna stove you can save a bundle of cash with units routinely listed for $100 and below.

 There are some great deals out there.
+All you have to do is have a look around.
 A good idea is to check your local listings,eBay, Craigslist and even contact your local gyms and spas.

 When it comes to money saving tips for building a sauna – choosing to go with a second-hand stove will save you a lot of money.
 Just do some due diligence and make sure the unit is in good working order before you commit to a purchase.